Hakulani/6003Machine-learing/README.md

 # How to run
 Streamlit is more than just a way to make data apps, it’s also a community of creators that share their apps and ideas and help each other make their work better.
 Please come join us on the community forum.
 We love to hear your questions, ideas, and help you work through your bugs — stop by today!

-The first step is to create a new Python script.
-Let's call it uber_pickups.py.

-Open uber_pickups.py in your favorite IDE or text editor, then add these lines:
 ```
 import streamlit as st
 import pandas as pd
 import numpy as np